Essential Requirements for Admission, Academic Advancement & Graduation

 Intellectual, Conceptual, Integrative and Quantitative Abilities

 These abilities include measurement, calculation, reasoning, analysis, and synthesis.
 Problem solving, the critical skill demanded of physicians, requires all of these intellectual abilities and often must be performed quickly, especially in emergency situations.
-A student must be able to identify significant findings from history, physical examination, and laboratory data, provide a reasoned explanation for likely diagnoses, prescribe appropriate medications and therapy, and retain and recall information in an efficient and timely manner.
+A student must be able to identify significant findings from history, physical examination, and laboratory data, provide a reasoned explanation for likely diagnoses, and prescribe appropriate medications and therapy, retain and recall information in an efficient and timely manner.
 The ability to incorporate new information from peers, teachers, and the medical literature in formulating diagnoses and plans is essential.
-Good judgment in patient assessment, diagnostic and therapeutic planning is essential; a student must be able to identify and communicate knowledge to others when appropriate.
+Good judgement in patient assessment, diagnostic and therapeutic planning is essential; a student must be able to identify and communicate knowledge to others when appropriate.

 Behavioral and Social Attributes

-The student must possess the emotional health required for full use of intellectual abilities, the exercise of good judgment, the prompt completion of all responsibilities attendant to the diagnosis and care of patients, and the development of mature, sensitive and effective relationships with patients.
+The student must possess the emotional health required for full use of intellectual abilities, the exercise of good judgement, the prompt completion of all responsibilities attendant to the diagnosis and care of patients, and the development of mature, sensitive and effective relationships with patients.
 The student must be able to tolerate physically taxing workloads and to function effectively when stressed.
 The student must be able to adapt to changing environments, to display flexibility and to learn to function in the face of uncertainties inherent in the clinical problems of many patients.
 A student is expected to accept appropriate suggestions and criticism and, if necessary, respond by modification of behavior.
 Empathy, integrity, concern for others, interpersonal skills, interest and motivation are all personal qualities that should be assessed during the admission and educational processes.

 The University of Maryland School of Medicine will consider for admission to medical school any applicant who demonstrates the ability to perform, or to learn to perform within a reasonable time, the skills listed in this document.